 Please note that, as mandatory reporters, we are bound by law to disclose if you or someone else is in danger.
 A notification will not be made without your prior knowledge.

-Art therapy groups are also formed when we are able to identify a number of clients with similar needs, and where we believe group therapy will be beneficial.
-After initial art therapy sessions take place, we may recommend a group therapy approach to you, either alongside or in place of individual art therapy.
+Art therapy groups are also formed when I identify a number of clients with similar needs, and where I believe group therapy will be beneficial.
+After initial art therapy sessions take place, I may recommend a group therapy approach to you, either alongside or in place of individual art therapy.

-No. At this time we do not usually offer telehealth appointments.
+No. At this time I do not usually offer telehealth appointments.

-If you are experiencing circumstances that make it difficult to attend art therapy in person, please let us know using the ENQUIRIES form on this page and we will contact you to discuss what we can offer.
+If you are experiencing circumstances that make it difficult to attend art therapy in person, please let me know at reception@sallyholmesarttherapy.com and I will contact you to discuss your needs.

 Fees for individual and group art therapy sessions vary.
 All anticipated fees will be clearly disclosed and discussed with you before you make any commitment to attend.

-Fees are payable within 7 days following your session.
+Fees are payable within 7 days of your session.

 No. Medicare rebate is not available for either individual or group art therapy.